basho/merge_index/README.md

 At a high level, MergeIndex is a collection of one or more in-memory **buffers** storing recently written data, plus one or more immutable **segments** storing older data.
-As data is written, the buffers are converted to segments, and small segments are compacted together to form larger segments.
+As data is written, the buffers are converted to segments, and small segments are compacted together to form larger segments.
 Each buffer is backed by an append-only disk log, ensuring that the buffer state is recoverable if the system is shut down before the buffer is converted to a segment.